nikeasyanzi/my-toolbox/README.md

 # Development environment docker images

 This repo contains the Dockerfile for building the build environment.
-In addition, this repo also contain files for hosting a Docker registry server.
+In addition, this repo also contains files for hosting a Docker registry server.

 Looking for?